 Catch Biomass

 Catches for the period 1991-2022 are shown for the three main gear types in Table 2.1, with the catches for 2022 presented through October 25, 2022.
 For the assessment model the Oct-Dec catch was assumed to reach the full TAC and state GHL.
-Three gear type categories were modeled; trawl (all trawl types), longline (longline and jig) and pot.
+Three fishery fleets were modeled (by gear categories): trawl (combined across all trawl types), longline (longline and jig), and pot.
 The weight of catch of other commercial species caught in the Pacific cod targeted fisheries for 2018 through 2022 are shown in Table 2.5, and incidental catch of non-commercial species for 2018 – 2022 are shown in Table 2.6.
 Non-commercial catch of Pacific cod in other activities is provided in Table 2.8.

-Catch Size Composition
+Fishery Size Composition

 Fishery size compositions are presently available by gear for at least one gear type in every year from 1977 through the first half of 2022.
 Size composition data are based on 1-cm bins ranging from 1 to 116 cm.
 As the maximum percent of fish larger than 110 cm over each year-gear type-season is less than 0.5%, the upper limit of the length bins was set at 116 cm, with the 116-cm bin accounting for all fish 116 cm and larger.

-For the 2016 assessment models fishery length composition data were estimated based on the extrapolated number of fish in each haul for all hauls in a gear type for each year.
+For the 2016 assessment models, fishery length composition data were estimated based on the extrapolated number of fish in each haul for all hauls in a gear type for each year.